ibr5500/CaptionCraftAI/README.md

 ## Features

 - **AI-Powered Captioning**: Automatically generates descriptive captions using advanced AI models.
+- **Interactive Interface**: Built with Gradio for a user-friendly experience.
 - **Customizable Output**: Tailor captions to fit your style or tone (e.g., formal, casual, humorous).
-- **Batch Processing**: Process multiple images at once for efficient captioning.
 - **Cross-Platform Support**: Works seamlessly on Windows, macOS, and Linux.
 - **Open Source**: Fully customizable and extensible for developers.